msu-cse-outreach/technovation-book/_sources/1-Intro/code-along.rst

     ``turtle.forward(100)``

-        Move the ``turtle`` forward (i.e., in the direction of the arrow) by 100 pixels
+        Move the ``turtle`` forward (i.e., in the direction of the arrow) by 100 pixels.

+        The number in the parenthesis is called an *argument* or, more informally, an *input* to the command.

     ``turtle.left(90)``

-        Rotate the ``turtle`` towards the left (i.e., counter-clockwise) by 90 degrees
+        Rotate the ``turtle`` towards the left (i.e., counter-clockwise) by 90 degrees.

+        The number in the parenthesis is called an *argument* or, more informally, an *input* to the command.

     Repeat last two instructions three more times.

+.. shortanswer:: sa-turtle-forward
+   :optional:

+   What happens if you change the inputs to the ``forward`` commands (i.e. the numbers in the parentheses after the command names)?

+.. shortanswer:: sa-turtle-lef
+   :optional:

-What happens when you modify these instructions by changing the numbers in the parenthesis?
-Give it a shot!
+   What happens if you change the inputs to the ``left`` commands (i.e. the numbers in the parentheses after the command names)?

 Code-Along
 -------------------